 Threadz offers three main options for visualizing your Canvas discussions: network diagrams, chord diagrams, and timelines.
 To see any of these visualizations, you will access Threadz through your Canvas course.

-- Log in to your Canvas course, and click Threadz in the Course Navigation.
+1. Log in to your Canvas course and click Threadz in the Course Navigation.

-- Display by User - Sort the size of user circles by the number of posts and replies sent, the number of replies received, total posts and replies sent or received, and total word count.
+• Display by User - Visualize the size of user circles by the number of posts and replies sent, the number of replies received, the total posts and replies sent or received, or the total word count.

-- Display by Posts/Replies - Sort posts and replies by word count, as well as highlight if the post or reply was late, if the post hasn't been read, or if any students are isolated.
+• Display by Posts/Replies - Visualize posts and replies by word count, as well as highlight if the post or reply was late, if the post hasn't been read, or if any students are isolated.
+If you look on the right or scroll down, you will find a legend with more information for this display.

 Tips

-- Network diagrams are useful for understanding the structure and depth of the discussion and identifying isolated students.
+• Network diagrams are useful for understanding the structure and depth of the discussion.
+You can also use them to identify isolated students.
 At the bottom of the tab, there is a list of students who have not yet contributed to the discussion.

-- Chord diagrams are useful for understanding how specific students are interacting with each other as well as for viewing peer-to-peer engagement overall.
+• Chord diagrams are useful for understanding how specific students are interacting with each other.
+They also provide a view of the peer-to-peer engagement overall.

-- Timelines can be useful for understanding if students are posting at similar times and for seeing if more time is needed for further discussion.
+• Timelines can be useful for understanding if students are posting at similar times.
+You can also use them to see if more time is needed for a discussion.

-- By examining student data, you can gauge how discussions are developing and be more inclusive by prompting further engagement so more students are included in the conversation.
+• By examining student data, you can gauge how discussions are developing and be more inclusive.
+Use what you see to prompt further engagement, so more students are included in the conversation.

 Download Canvas discussion outcomes from Threadz

 Downloading outcomes allows you to keep a record of student engagement and conduct deeper quantitative analysis of student participation.
-You can download aggregate student data for access to numeric information or download the discussion replies for access to the conversation content.
+You can download aggregate student data for numeric information or download the discussion replies for the conversation content.

-- Log in to your Canvas course, and click Threadz in the Course Navigation.
+1. Log in to your Canvas course and click Threadz in the Course Navigation.

-- At the top of the page, select the discussion you wish to download data from.
+3. From the drop-down at the top of the page, select the discussion that you wish to download data from.

-- For discussion replies, click the Data Set tab, then click Export SNA Data to download a spreadsheet of all responses.
+5. For discussion replies, click the Data Set tab, then click Export SNA Data to download a spreadsheet of all responses that shows the pattern of interaction between the students in the discussion (aka the Social Networking Analysis).

-- Open the downloaded files in a spreadsheet software like Excel to conduct deeper statistical analysis about student engagement, such as the mean number of posts per student.
+6. Open the downloaded files in a spreadsheet software like Excel to conduct deeper statistical analysis about student engagement.

 Tips

-- Aggregate student data summarizes numeric information, including the number of times each student contributed to a discussion, their total word count, and the average word count of their posts.
+• Aggregate student data summarizes numeric information that may be helpful for quantifying student engagement.
+This information includes the number of times each student posted to a discussion, their total word count, and the average word count of their posts.

-- Discussion-replies data compiles all the posts added to the discussion, including deleted posts, allowing you to review and analyze what was said.
-Discussion posts that were deleted will contain empty "message_text" cells in the spreadsheet.
+• SNA data compiles all the posts added to the discussion, including deleted posts.
+This compilation allows you to review and analyze what was said.
+Discussion posts that were deleted will contain empty cells under the "message_text" column in the spreadsheet.

-- You can view the total numbers of participants, posts, deleted posts, and threads for a discussion at the top of the "Statistics" tab.
+• You can view the total numbers of participants, posts, deleted posts, and threads for a discussion.
+Find this summary at the top of the "Statistics" tab when you are viewing Threadz in Canvas.

 Where can I get more support with Threadz?